Frequently Asked Questions

 Will you assign homework?

-Each Valley Marigold class is 2.5 hours, and we expect that families will have additional study and instruction time as part of their own homeschool rhythm.
+Each Valley Marigold class session is 3.5 hours, and we expect that families will have additional study, reading time, and instruction time as part of their own learning rhythm.
 We do not assign mandatory homework, but we will offer activities and projects that can be optionally continued at home.

-We stay in close communication with parents and strive to tailor assignments to fit your child’s needs and the unique way you run your homeschool program.
+We stay in close, consistent, and regular communication with parents and strive to tailor assignments to fit your child’s needs.
 Our goal is to support and enhance your family's learning journey, not to add unnecessary pressure.

 -